SkyeH-M/Book-Recommendation-Quiz/README.md

   * The social media links in the footer of the page always open to a new tab when clicked on so that user's aren't permanently directed away from the quiz site.
   * The social media links also turn a dark shade of green (the same as the container background colour) when hovered over on all devices that have a mouse or cursor.

+* Chrome Dev Tools warnings
+  * There are 2 warnings that are intermittently featured in the Chrome console tab
+  1. 'Error with Permissions-Policy header: Origin trial controlled feature not enabled: 'interest-cohort'.'
+After researching this warning seems to be a default browser warning derived from Google, I have not found a solution to this that I can understand.
+As this doesn't impact the functioning of my quiz I'm satisfied to leave this here.
+  2. 'DevTools failed to load source map: Could not load content for chrome-extension://cfhdojbkjhnklbpkdaibdccddilifddb/browser-polyfill.js.map: System error: net::ERR_FILE_NOT_FOUND'.
+After also researching this warning I've determined, as far as I'm aware, that this warning relates to an extension(s) in Chrome and so again I don't believe this is in my control.

 ## Bugs

 * Unfortunately I do not have screenshots of all bugs that occured during development, where an image is available it will be included to illustrate the bug.